TWO KINDS OF OBSERVERS

-There have always been two kinds of Calvin-biographies, and since the nineteenth century there have also been two kinds of observations on Calvin’s use of Scripture.
+There have always been two kinds of Calvin-biographies, and since the 19th century there have also been two kinds of observations on Calvin’s use of Scripture.

 Historians, investigators in the broad field of history, never are quite unbiased.
 They always approach the facts as children of their time and as men of a certain conviction, and it is inevitable that even in their research work they are influenced by their personal opinions.

 On the other hand there are authors who deny flatly that Calvin would have anything to do with a theory of verbal inspiration, and one of them even declares Calvin to be “the father of the scientific criticism of the Bible.”
-The Dutch professor J. A. Cramer exclaimed that he follows in the footsteps of Calvin, who sticks to the verbal inspiration of the Bible, but he who, standing on the ground of the experience of salvation obtained from Scripture, goes on with boldness in his scientific critical research of Scripture, not shrinking from any dogmatic bias, even if he attains results of which Calvin himself could not have dreamt by far.3
+The Dutch professor J. A. Cramer exclaimed that “not he follows in the footsteps of Calvin, who sticks to the verbal inspiration of the Bible, but he, who, standing on the ground of the experience of salvation obtained from Scripture, goes on with boldness in his scientific critical research of Scripture, not shrinking fro In any dogmatic bias. even if he attains results of which Calvin himself could not have dreamt by far.”3

-And in recent time the Austrian theologian Noltensmeier declared: “Calvin very unconcernedly practiced criticism of Scripture.”4
+And in recent time the Austrian theologian Noltensmeicr declared: “Calvin very unconcernedly practised criticism of Scripture.”4

 Of course there is a theoretical possibility that both groups of observers are right.
 First of all we have to consider that possibility.

 J. A. Cramer suggests that there have been two Calvins.